 - Roll into balls.
 This works best with clean, wet hands.
 Batter will be sticky.

 - Refrigerate for 30 minutes or longer so they set.

 - Keep refrigerated.

-Super easy, and probably fun for kids too.
+Super easy.
 Let me know how they turn out!

 LIKE WHAT YOU'VE READ?